-Our experience shows the work involved in setting up a new auto enrolment scheme (or changing an existing scheme) should not be underestimated.
-Its affects payroll too, so it is vital the processes (and systems) work together.
+Our experience shows the work involved in setting up a new auto-enrollment scheme (or changing an existing scheme) should not be underestimated.
+Its affects payroll too, so it is vital that processes and systems work together.

-Most workers in the UK are automatically enrolled into a workplace pension scheme by their employers.
-From the date they’re automatically enrolled they have a month to ‘opt out’ Workers and employers can both contribute to Nest to build a retirement pot that’s invested on behalf of the worker.
+Most workers in the UK are automatically enrolled in a workplace pension scheme by their employers.
+From the date they’re automatically enrolled, they have a month to ‘opt out’ Workers and employers can both contribute to Nest to build a retirement pot that’s invested on behalf of the worker.

 Next Step: